Fired FBI Director Says Trump Defamed Him

 James Comey, Fired FBI Director Comey, Says Trump Defamed Him

-Comey disputed the Trump administration's justification for his firing, declaring the administration "defamed him and more importantly the FBI," as he opened his much anticipated first public telling of his relationship with Trump.
-Comey described discomfort about their one-on-one conversations, saying he decided he immediately needed to document the discussions in memos.
+As he opened his much anticipated first public telling of his relationship with Trump, Comey disputed the Trump administration's justification for his firing last month, declaring that the administration "defamed him and more importantly the FBI" by claiming the bureau was in disorder under his leadership.
+And in testimony that exposed deep distrust between the president and the veteran lawman, Comey described intense discomfort about their one-on-one conversations, saying he decided he immediately needed to document the discussions in memos.

 "I was honestly concerned that he might lie about the nature of our meeting, so I thought it really important to document," Comey said.
 "I knew there might come a day when I might need a record of what happened not only to defend myself but to protect the FBI."

 Comey made his comments as the packed hearing got underway, bringing Washington and parts of the country to a halt as all eyes were glued on televisions showing the hearing.
-He immediately dove into the heart of the fraught political controversy around his firing as he elaborated on written testimony delivered Wednesday.
+He immediately dove into the heart of the fraught political controversy around his firing and whether Trump interfered in the bureau's Russia investigation, as he elaborated on written testimony delivered Wednesday.
 In that testimony he had already disclosed that Trump demanded his "loyalty" and directly pushed him to "lift the cloud" of investigation by declaring publicly the president was not the target of the FBI probe into his campaign's Russia ties.

-Comey also testified in his written testimony that Trump, in a strange private encounter near the grandfather clock in the Oval Office, pushed him to end his investigation into former National Security Adviser Michael Flynn.
-Comey also confirmed Trump's claim that he had told him three times the president was not directly under investigation.
+Comey also said in his written testimony that Trump, in a strange private encounter near the grandfather clock in the Oval Office, pushed him to end his investigation into former National Security Adviser Michael Flynn.

-The Republican National Committee worked to lessen any damage from the hearing, trying to undermine Comey's credibility by pointing to a past instance where the FBI had had to clean up his testimony to Congress.
-And Trump himself was expected to dispute Comey's claims that he demanded loyalty and asked the FBI director to drop the investigation into Flynn, according to a person close to the president's legal team who demanded anonymity because of not being authorized to discuss legal strategy.
+The Senate intelligence committee chairman, Richard Burr of North Carolina, asked Comey the key question about that encounter: "Do you sense that the president was trying to obstruct justice, or just seek a way for Mike Flynn to save face, given he had already been fired?"

-Trump has not yet publicly denied the specifics of Comey's accounts but has broadly challenged his credibility, tweeting last month Comey "better hope there are no 'tapes"' of the conversations.
+"I don't think it's for me to say whether the conversation I had with the president was an effort to obstruct," Comey replied.
+"I took it as a very disturbing thing, very concerning.
+But that's a conclusion I'm sure the special counsel will work towards to try and understand what the intention was there and whether that's an offence."

 Former FBI director James Comey is sworn in during a Senate Intelligence Committee hearing on Capitol Hill on June 8, 2017.
 (Photo: Alex Brandon/AP via The Canadian Press)